National Solidarity Party (Singapore): As member of Singapore Democratic Alliance

 Ahead of the 2001 general election, the NSP became a founding member of the Singapore Democratic Alliance (SDA), along with the Singapore Justice Party (SJP), the Singapore People's Party (SPP) and the Singapore Malay National Organization (PKMS).
 The Chairman of the alliance was the SPP leader and Member of Parliament (MP) for Potong Pasir, Chiam See Tong (who was the SDA's only candidate-elect until 2011).

-On the polling day, the party's secretary General Steve Chia, who contested the Chua Chu Kang Single Member Constituency but defeated with a vote share of 34.6%, was the highest percentage secured by a losing opposition candidate at the election, and Chia assumed his Non-Constituency Member of Parliament (NCMP) post, becoming the first non Workers' Party (WP) NCMP to do so.
+On the polling day, the party's secretary General Steve Chia, who contested the Chua Chu Kang Single Member Constituency but defeated with a vote share of 34.6%, was the highest percentage secured by a losing opposition candidate at the election, and Chia assumed his Non-Constituency Member of Parliament (NCMP) post, becoming the first non-Workers' Party (WP) NCMP to do so.

-In the 2006 general election, Chia lost his election but increased his margin to 39.63%.
-Despite this, he lost his position as a NCMP and did not return to Parliament (the highest percentage among losing candidates was for the WP team of Aljunied GRC at 43.9%; party's chairman Sylvia Lim succeeded Chia for the NCMP role).
+Prior to the 2006 general election, Chia relinquished his position as secretary-general for the NSP and committee member of SDA in 2005 following a nude photography scandal on 24 December 2003 which he was acquitted for.
+In that ensuing election, Chia did not return to Parliament as another team or candidate outperformed his score (of 39.63%) as one of the best losers in that election (in the case, the WP's team contesting Aljunied Group Representation Constituency who won 43.91%; party's chairman Sylvia Lim accepted the position).